 Use the pragma Restrictions to prevent the inadvertent use of unsafe language constructs.

 Carefully scrutinize any code that refers to a program unit explicitly designated to provide unchecked operations.

+Use non-SPARK units sparingly, and ensure that a thorough analysis is performed on the code since the SPARK verification tools will not be used.

 6.54 Obscure Language Features [BRS]